Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Introduction

-To deal with dataset bias or domain shift that exists in the two-stage approaches more effectively, a phased progressive learning (PPL) schedule is proposed.
-A progressive transition phase is designed between two stages of the two-stage approaches and it is helpful for realizing a gradual and smooth training transition from the universal pattern of representation learning to upper classifier training \cite{6}.
-The proposed PPL can work easily in combination with RW, RS and mixup, forming phased progressive weighting (PPW), phased progressive sampling (PPS) and phased progressive mixup (PPmix) for more accurately solving imbalance problems.
-As Fig.\,\ref{fig1} shows, PPW, PPS and existing re-balancing methods were tested on CIFAR10-LT with different imbalanced factors (IF) \cite{29} and quantity ratios (QR).
-In this situation, IF is an index that is proportional to the imbalance of data distribution and QR represents the proportion of training samples to the total number of samples.
-The experimental results (Fig.\,\ref{fig1} (a-b)) reveal that the accuracy of each method is inversely proportional to IF.
-As IF increases, the performance of one-stage methods gradually approaches and ultimately exceeds cross-entropy (CE) loss.
-With extreme values of IF, the model will find it difficult to converge following the one-stage methods, which results in a performance that is far worse than that of the CE loss.
-The performance advantage of two-stage approaches also gradually decreases in comparison to CE loss.
-At the same time, as IF increases, the PPL continues to perform the best, with the gap between PPL and other methods becoming wider.
-In addition, as can be in Fig.\,\ref{fig1} (c-d), PPL always performs better than every other method when QR is decreased.
-The accuracy gap also exhibits a growing trend.
-Therefore, the PPL has greater adaptability and robustness, particularly with more severe imbalances and smaller datasets.
+To more effectively mitigate the dataset bias or domain shift that exists in the two-stage approaches more effectively, we propose a phased progressive learning (PPL) schedule.
+A progressive transition phase is inserted between the two stages of the two-stage approaches.
+It helps to realize a gradual and smooth training transition from the universal pattern of representation learning to the upper classifier training \cite{zhou2020bbn}.
+Moreover, the proposed PPL can work easily in combination with RW, RS, and mixup, forming phased progressive weighting (PPW), phased progressive sampling (PPS), and phased progressive mixup (PPmix) to solve imbalance problems more accurately.
+Surprisingly, we also found that progressive training using the PPL can effectively prevent the over-fitting problem caused by repeated training of small samples.

-In addition, a coupling-regulation-imbalance (CRI) loss function was designed by coupling Focal loss and LDAM loss.
-CRI loss enables the regulation of the focus-of-attention for samples in various classification difficulties and can simultaneously tackle quantity imbalance problems.
-With obstacles by the outliers, the loss is still significant in the convergence stage of training.
-A correction term was also introduced in CRI loss for imposing restrictions on the huge losses as a means of reducing the interference of outliers on DCNN training.
+The above studies have made remarkable progress in solving quantity imbalance problems \cite{wang2021contrastive,deng2021pml,wu2021adversarial}, while most of them ignore the problem of classification difficulty imbalance problem.
+Focal loss \cite{lin2017focal} is one of the few methods that addresses the problem of classification difficulty imbalance.
+It introduces a modulating term to the CE loss to improve the training results on samples with classification difficulty imbalance.
+To simultaneously address the problems of quantity imbalance and classification difficulty imbalance, we further propose a coupling-regulation-imbalance (CRI) loss function by coupling the Focal loss and the LDAM loss.
+The Focal loss part in the CRI loss allows to regulate the attention for samples of varying classification difficulties, and the LDAM loss part helps to solve quantity imbalance problems.
+A correction term is incorporated into the CRI loss to truncate possible huge losses, with the goal of reducing the influence of outliers on the DCNN training.